lenpcmc/iridia/docs/vibrations.md

 ### Dynamical Matrix

-The dynamical matrix is a transformed hessian that includes the masses of each atom.
+The dynamical matrix is a transformed hessian that includes the pairwise masses of interacting atoms.